[ F | Introduction | Song Index ]

 This verse seems to be about an assassination or attack, like All of This, The Attack and Flying Through the Smoke

-as well as Bloodsports and One of the Chosen.
+as well as Bloodsports, and Breathing.

 [ Back to Far Better Thing ]